OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - Physics.md

 Here are some of the terms you should now understand.

 - **RigidBody**: A component that marks an entity to partake in the Physics simulation.
 It stores the mass, whether it's static, has gravity and lastly the Position and Rotation locks.
-- **Collider**: A component that gives a RigidBody the shape, there are multiple Collider shapes present.
-A collider can be a trigger.
-An entity needs both a RigidBody component and a Collider component to parake in the physics simulation, having just one of them will result in an error.
+- **Collider**: A component that gives a RigidBody the shape.
+There are multiple built-in Collider shapes.
+An entity needs both a `RigidBody` component and a `Collider` component to partake in the physics simulation, having just one of them will result in an error.
-- **Trigger**: A trigger is a collider that has the trigger field ticked as true, in which case instead of blocking all entities and acting as hard surface, it lets them go right through and hang out inside the trigger volume, firing events for when an object enters or leaves said volume.
+- **Trigger**: A trigger is a collider that has the trigger field ticked as true, in which case instead of blocking all entities and acting as hard solid volume, it lets them go right through and hang out inside the trigger volume, firing events for when an object enters or leaves said volume.